CollectionBuilder/collectionbuilder.github.io/_includes/docs/config-theme/home.md

 {% capture home-text %}

 {% include bootstrap/alert.md text="**Note:** The features that display on the home page can be customized via the 'home-infographic.html' file in the layouts folder.
-More on customizing that file can be found in our [finishing section](finishing.html#home)" color="success" %}
+More on customizing that file can be found in our [finishing section](finishing.html#home)" color="info" %}

 Home Page Banner: